#MeToo Movement Is Person Of The Year, 'Time' Says

 - President Trump

 Time also conducted a reader poll, which the magazine says was won by Mohammed bin Salman, with 24 percent of the votes.
-Second place went to the #MeToo movement, followed by Colin Kaepernick.
+Second place went to the #MeToo movement, followed by a three-way tie among Kaepernick, Mueller and the Dreamers.

 In the magazine's tally, Trump was the runner-up.

-The final decision comes weeks after Trump — who was named Person of the Year in 2016 — said that he "took a pass" on being named again in 2017.
+The final decision comes weeks after Trump — who was named Person of the Year in 2016 — said he "took a pass" on being named again in 2017.
 Trump, who had called it "a tremendous honor" to win last year, said the magazine had been in touch to say he would "probably" win.

 The president's comment prompted Time to clarify, "The President is incorrect about how we choose Person of the Year.
 TIME does not comment on our choice until publication, which is December 6."